Nodboyd/Python-TwitchPlays/README.md

 ***NEWEST VERSION*** <br/>
 Last Updated 1/12/2022
 <br/>
-I've had a new deisre to work on this project again, i'm hoping to understand twitches API and make this so much better And potentially work in even more programming languages such as JS and C# If I get those working then this bot will be even more useful!
+I've had a new deisre to work on this project again, i'm hoping to understand twitches API and make this so much better<br/>
+And potentially work in even more programming languages such as JS and C#<br/>
+If I get those working then this bot will be even more useful!<br/>
 <br/>
 ***TUTORIAL LINKS***
 <br/>